 Creating a customer-centric company

 Aligning towards the same company objectives is essential for strategic customer experience goal planning and success tracking.
-When you create a journey map, you have a customer-centered tool to refer to and distribute across the company.
+When you build a journey map, you have a customer-centered tool to refer to and distribute across the company.

 With your customer journey map, you can: